Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Statistical Properties of RIPW Estimators

 It is then clear that Assumption \ref{as:regularity_general} holds under the condition (d).
 Further, since $\hat{\bfpi}_i(\w_{[q]}) = \bfpi_i(\w_{[q]}) = n_q / n$, the condition (a) implies Assumption \ref{as:overlap_general} and that $\bar{\Delta}_{\pi}\bar{\Delta}_{y} = 0$ .
 On the other hand, Assumption \ref{as:latent_ign_app} holds because $\W_i$ is completely randomized.
 Therefore, it remains to check the condition (i) - (iii) in Theorem \ref{thm:design_based_generic_inference} with

 In this case, $\bA_{n}$ is a block-diagonal matrix with

 where $\mathcal{I}_{q} = \{i: \W_i = \w_{[q]}\}$.
 As a result,

 Thus, the condition (i) holds.
 The condition (ii) is implied by Proposition 3 in \cite{li2017general} and the condition (iii) is implied by the condition (c).
-The theorem is then imply by Theorem \ref{thm:design_based_generic_inference}. \end{proof}
+The theorem is then implied by Theorem \ref{thm:design_based_generic_inference}. \end{proof}